Enrichment Classes vs Home Learning: What Works for K1-K2 Kids

 What you get: Additional Mother Tongue exposure, structured character learning, conversation practice, cultural context.

-The alternative: Increase Mother Tongue exposure at home through the strategies in our bilingual learning guide.
-Read Mother Tongue books daily.
-Use Chinese media (cartoons, songs) strategically.
-Leverage grandparent time for Mother Tongue conversation.
-Use QuizKin's Chinese character tracing for daily practice.
+The alternative: Increase Mother Tongue exposure at home using the strategies in our bilingual learning guide.
+Daily Mother Tongue read-alouds, Chinese cartoons, grandparent time for conversation, and QuizKin's character tracing for daily practice — it adds up faster than you'd think.

-Verdict: Potentially worthwhile if Mother Tongue is not spoken at home at all.
-For families with some Mother Tongue at home, increasing home exposure is usually more effective and sustainable than weekly enrichment.
-The research shows that daily home exposure matters more than weekly class exposure.
+Verdict: Potentially worthwhile if Mother Tongue genuinely isn't spoken at home.
+For families with some home exposure, increasing that daily contact tends to be more effective — and more sustainable — than weekly enrichment.
+Research consistently shows daily home exposure beats weekly class exposure.

 Mathematics